 The leaves are opposite, stalked, ovate to lanceolate (widest below the middle) in form with toothed margins, pointed tips, well defined vein patterns and may be smooth on the upper side but usually with fine hair on the underside.
 Leaves and stems are aromatic.
 Leaf pairs are 90 degrees rotated from adjacent pairs.

 The inflorescence consists of dense whorl-like axillary clusters of flower heads that appear above the axils of the upper leaves - but not at the top of the stem.
 These clusters are distinctly separated from each other on the stem.
-In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite green hairy bracts.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite green hairy bracts.
 Only a few flowers in each cyme open at one time.

-Seeds: Fertile flowers produce a small nutlet containing one brown oval seed, 1mm long, that has a small pointed tip.
+Seeds: Fertile flowers produce a small nutlet containing one brown oval seed, 1 mm long, that has a small pointed tip.
 The small seeds need light to break dormancy so should be surface sown.
 Seeds do not need cold stratification.

 Varieties: See notes at bottom of page.